defold/defold.github.io/terms-and-conditions.md

 **5. USE OF THIRD PARTY SOFTWARE AND MATERIALS**

 5.1 We may provide you with certain shared files and open source software in connection with the Defold Software, the Built-In Files and/or the Defold Game Templates.
-Your use of any shared files and/or open source software which we provide shall be subject to the licence terms of such files and software.
+Your use of any shared files and/or open source software which we provide shall be subject to the license terms of such files and software.

 5.2 It is your choice as to whether you wish to include third party software and/or materials in your Games.
 If you choose to include third party software and/or materials in your Games then you, and not us, will be responsible for ensuring that you obtain and maintain on a fully paid up basis all necessary licenses, permissions, consents and approvals required from the applicable third parties for the purposes for which such software and/or materials in your Games.

 **6. SUPPORT/UPDATES**

 6.1 We may, but are not obliged to, provide updates and/or modifications to any of the Defold Software from time to time and without notice to you.
 Please check the Defold Website for details of any material updates/modification we make.
-Any updates and modifications we make available shall be governed by the Terms, unless accompanied by a separate licence agreement.
+Any updates and modifications we make available shall be governed by the Terms, unless accompanied by a separate license agreement.
 You understand that such updates may require you to make changes to your Games in development.

 6.2 We may, but are not obliged to, provide maintenance and support for the Defold Software.
 Should you require support in using the Defold Software we recommend that you use the Community Forum.